 Grievance and Appeals: The Grievance and Appeal Study is conducted annually and reviews case volume and rates to identify trends and assess areas of opportunity to improve overall Member satisfaction.
 IEHP has established categories and quantifiable standards to evaluate those grievances (i.e., complaints) which are reported to IEHP by Members.
 Once received by IEHP, all grievances are categorized into the following categories, including but not limited to: Access, Attitude and Service, Benefits, Billing and Financial, Compliance Enrollment/Disenrollment, Quality of Care, and Quality of Practitioner site.

-For 2021 and continuing into 2022, for both declined and exempt grievances specifically, the grievance category with the largest volume and highest rate per Member months was the Quality of Service category, followed by access.
+The results of the 2023 Grievance and Appeals annual assessment revealed an increase in grievance cases in both lines of business with specific trends identified with Attitude Service including internal IEHP grievances and Transportation grievances.
+The Medi-Cal grievance volume increased from 34,028 in 2021 to 43,945 in 2022.
+The Medicare grievance volume increased from 8,662 in 2021 to 11,309 in 2022.
+In May 2022, a Transportation Grievance Taskforce was created.
+The Transportation Grievance Taskforce is an IEHP committee with the objective of improving Member satisfaction as it relates to quality, safety, and access to transportation.
+The joint Transportation Services and Grievance and Appeals department Taskforce created strategic goals and programs to enhance the Member experience.
 Additionally, all grievances are assigned levels to determine the severity.
 The levels range from Level Zero (no issues found) to Level 4 (issue was found and resulted in significant harm to the Member) The Grievance and Appeals Department regularly analyzes all grievance and appeal data internally.
-The results of the 2022 Grievance and Appeals annual assessment revealed an increase in grievance case volume at 43,945 with specific trends identified in Attitude/Service for Transportation Provider, and IEHP internal department grievances.
-This was a 29% increase from 2021.
-The major contributor regarding the increase in overall grievance volume has been the changes in healthcare due to the pandemic.

 IEHP's Member Portal: Annually, IEHP conducts a quality and accuracy assessment of Member information and functionality available on IEHP's Member Portal.
 Testing conducted by IEHP's Quality Assurance (QA) team included both positive and negative scenarios for Member ID cards and Member PCP changes.
 The goal is 100% in all accuracy and quality testing scenarios.
 IEHP's Quality Assurance team conducted testing scenarios to assess the quality and accuracy of Member information and functionality available on IEHP's Member Portal in February 2022.
 During the assessment, all of the tests produced the expected results, meeting the overall goal of 100% in all accuracy and quality test scenarios.
-The results of the testing done in 2022 were comparable to the results in 2021 and there were no significant changes or issues identified.
+The results of the testing done in 2022 were comparable to the results in 2021 and there were no significant changes or issues identified.3.
+During the assessment, all of the tests produced the expected results, meeting the overall goal of 100% in all accuracy and quality test scenarios.
+The results of the testing done in 2023 were comparable to the results in 2022 and there were no significant changes or issues identified.